culler/macher/README.rst

 Here is a list of the available commands:

+help
+    $ macher help

+    Prints usage information.

+version
+    $ macher version

+    Prints the version number.

 segments
     $ macher [-options] segments <Mach-O file path>

     Prints information about each segment in the Mach-O file.
-In verbose mode, the sections within each segment are listed, along with byte ranges showing the location of the segment within the file.
+In verbose mode, the sections within each segment are listed.

 commands
     $ macher [-options] commands <Mach-O file path>

     Prints information about each load command in the Mach-O file.
 This includes the load commands which define segments.
-The verbose mode provides additional details about the command.
+The verbose mode provides additional details about the commands.
 This is similar to otool -l but generates output which is more readable and amenable to being parsed by a script.